Lyme disease & Facial Palsy

 The standard treatment for Bell’s palsy is corticosteroids, which can have detrimental long-term outcomes if used in patients with Lyme disease facial palsy [4].

-Facial Nerve Palsy in children
+Facial Nerve Palsy in children:

-Facial nerve palsy is uncommon in children.
-A UK study published in 2020 concluded that “In areas endemic with Lyme disease, Lyme disease should be considered as the likely cause of facial nerve palsy in children until proven otherwise.”
-[5]
+“In areas endemic with Lyme disease, Lyme disease should be considered as the likely cause of facial nerve palsy in children until proven otherwise.”
+[6]

 The Lyme Resource Centre website provides information on ticks, tick bite prevention and Lyme disease.